garrardkitchen/ai-chat-example/README.md

 ---

 # Project Overview

-AI Chat with Custom Data enables users to interact with AI models using their own data sources.
-It supports multiple providers, including GitHub Models and OpenAI endpoints, and demonstrates secure secret management and extensible architecture.
+AI Chat with Custom Data enables users to interact with AI models using their own data sources (RAG and MCP Server).
+It supports multiple providers, including GitHub Models and OpenAI endpoints.

 # Features